charliepark/fat_fingers/README.md

 ### So this isn't a library / plugin?

 Nope!
 It's just a regex.
-Eleven lines of code, and we tell you where you can stick &rsquo;em!
+Thirteen or so lines of code, and we tell you where you can stick &rsquo;em!

 ### Does a mere regex deserve its own name?